 Let us suppose that you are being investigated for an alleged criminal offense, and although you are completely innocent of the crime, you are being summoned into a police station to talk with officers or detectives.
-If you think that you can “talk your way out of” the investigation, think again.
-The police haven’t brought you to their turf to serve you tea and cookies while they politely ask you your side of the story.
+If you think that you can "talk your way out of" the investigation, think again.
+The police have not brought you to their turf to serve you tea and cookies while they politely ask you your side of the story.
+Whether you wish to believe it or not, you have somehow become the focus of an investigation.
 They have brought you there to obtain statements from you to be used in a prosecution against you.
-You can be sure that any and all information you provide them will be investigated with an eye towards discrediting you, and to further the goal of prosecuting you.
+You can be sure that any and all information you provide them will be investigated with an eye towards discrediting you and to further the goal of prosecuting you.

 Without a lawyer to advise you and to assert and protect your Constitutional rights, you could unwittingly aid the prosecution by allowing them to undercut what might have been your defense.
-In more extreme circumstances, police investigators are able to cause innocent people to incriminate themselves in ways they couldn’t have even imagined.
-Imagine being questioned for hours at length, having your free will reduced to rubble, and then confessing to a crime you did not commit.
+In more extreme circumstances, police investigators have been known to cause innocent people to incriminate themselves in ways they wouldn’t have ever imagined.
+Imagine being questioned for hours at length, having your free will reduced to rubble and then confessing to a crime you did not commit.
 It happens every day.

 You Have the Right to an Attorney